Eurasian Economic Community: Anti-Crisis Fund

 Belarusian President, Alexander Lukashenko said: "The Eurasian Economic Community will establish a fund of $10 billion to deal with the financial crisis."
 On June 9, 2009, the Fund was established at a meeting of the EurAsEc.

-The Russia and Kazakhstan contributed 7.5 billion and 1 billion dollars respectively to the anti-crisis fund.
+Russia and Kazakhstan contributed $7.5 billion and $1 billion respectively to the anti-crisis fund.

 History

 Origins of the Eurasian Economic Community

 On October 10, 2000, when reforms on the CIS were reached the Eurasian Economic Community was formed.
 The EurAsEC aimed to erase the failures of the CIS, to form a true common market, face the challenges of globalization and to resume the integration processes within the CIS.
 Very quickly, the EurAsEC emerged as the economic complement of the CSTO.